 And who is this enthusiastic, Denver representative?

 Kalyn Heffernan is a diminutive 3 feet 6 inches tall, white, wheelchair-bound, rap-world wonder woman.
 She emotes – and tours – hard, despite being afflicted with Brittle Bone Disease (formally Osteogeneis imperfecta).
 The condition has limited her physical growth, and leaves her particularly vulnerable to, for example, broken arms and legs.
-Due to her small size, she sometimes gets mistaken for a child.

 Tonight, she's enjoying a tall pint of beer before the show.
 She also has an enthusiasm for cannabis, which she has rapped about, in addition to tackling a host of political issues, such as women's rights, censorship, and electronic privacy.
 Onstage, it's all delivered in a high-pitched vocal sound that Heffernan self-describes as “cartoony.”

 Before the show, Heffernan's musical peers greet her with enthusiastic hugs, kisses, and caresses.
 This night, she has a moustache painted-on.
 (When asked why the 'stache, she replies, “Why not — there's no good answer to that.”)
 She's also a vocal LGBTQ advocate, who will spend her 30th birthday in Vancouver.

 Heffernan makes a point of telling her audiences that Wheelchair Sports Camp calls Denver home.
 Photo provided by WSC.